bahamat/cf-primer/README.md

 ### On Debian based distributions

-Debian wheezy and previous
+If `pandoc` 1.9.1.1 or later is available:

+    sudo apt-get install pandoc

+else:

     sudo apt-get install haskell-platform
     sudo cabal install pandoc

-Debian unstable

-    sudo apt-get install pandoc

 ### On RPM based distributions

-If `pandoc` 1.11.1 is available:
+If `pandoc` 1.9.1.1 or later is available:

     sudo yum install pandoc